 Accessibility / Getting Around

 Low-rise homes, however, no longer constitute the only real estate offering on display in this rapidly-maturing neighbourhood.
-Condos and other higher-density developments are starting to creep up in Thornhill due to its proximity to last stop on the Yonge Subway Line.
+Condos and other higher-density developments are starting to creep up in Thornhill due to its proximity to the last stop on the Yonge Subway Line.
 It is a well-rounded community, which has a quaint and central downtown and is located just north of the city of Toronto.
 It has a lot to offer any buyer, but different streets will appeal to different sensibilities.
-Historically it’s been a real estate favourite, whether you’re in the market for a charming bungalow on a well-treed, mature lot, or prefer a sprawling hassle-free living in a condominium, chances are you will find a home here that meets your budget.
+Historically, it’s been a real estate favourite, whether you’re in the market for a charming bungalow on a well-treed, mature lot, or prefer a sprawling hassle-free living in a condominium, chances are you will find a home here that meets your budget.

 List of New Condos in Thornhill